jbuchbinder/logstash/README.md

 seeing future releases include your favorite packaging format, please let me know.

+## Building a native Ruby version

+    gem install bundler
+    bundle install --deployment

+Everything should be available to install locally under the tree, and should not require any additional system-wide configuration.

 ## Contributing

 All contributions are welcome: ideas, patches, documentation, bug reports,